polyurichard/lectures/OOD/oo.md

 }
 ```

+In our game,
+- The `Player` class interacts with the `Weapon` interface, not the specific classes that implement this interface.
-In the `Player` class, the `weapon` attribute is of type `Weapon`, which is an interface.
-The `Weapon` interface defines a contract that includes a `use` method.
-However, the interface does not provide any implementation details for this method.
-This is an example of abstraction - the `Weapon` interface provides a high-level understanding of what a weapon should be able to do (i.e., it should be usable), without getting into the specifics of how this is done.
+- The `Weapon` interface provides a high-level understanding of what a weapon should be able to do (i.e., it should be usable), without getting into the specifics of how this is done.
+When a player decides to use their weapon, the weapon's `use` method is called.

-The `Player` class uses this abstraction in its `useWeapon` method.
-- When a player decides to use their weapon, the weapon's `use` method is called.
 The `Player` class doesn't need to know how the `use` method works for each specific type of weapon.
-- It only needs to know that the `use` method exists and can be called on the weapon.
+It only needs to know that the `use` method exists and can be called on the weapon.
 The specific implementation details of how each type of weapon is used are hidden from the `Player` class.
-- The `Player` class interacts with the `Weapon` interface, not the specific classes that implement this interface.

 ## Composition and Delegation

 **Composition** involves composing a class using instances of other classes or interfaces to achieve the desired functionality.

 **Delegation** is a core concept in composition, where an object handles a request by delegating it to a second helper object (the delegate).
-This principle allows for distributing responsibilities among different classes and promotes code reuse and flexibility.
+This allows distributing responsibilities among different classes and promotes code reuse and flexibility.

-For the `Player` class, it stores a reference to a `Weapon` object and has a method `useWeapon()` that calls the `use()` method on the `Weapon` object.
+For instanace, for the `Player` class,
+- It stores a reference to a `Weapon` object and has a method `useWeapon()` that calls the `use()` method on the `Weapon` object.
 - Instead of the `Player` class implementing the `use()` method itself, it delegates this responsibility to the `weapon` object.
 - This allows the `Player` class to use the behavior defined in the `Weapon` class without needing to know the details of how this behavior is implemented.